What UK tax do I pay on my overseas pension?

 Please note that as of 2017/18, 100% of the overseas pension is reportable in the UK.
 For 2016/17 and prior years, only 90% of the overseas pension income was reportable.

-In order to report the amount of the pension to HMRC, you will need to convert it into GBP.
-Where you need to convert an overseas pension received into GBP (pound sterling), strictly speaking you should use the spot exchange rates on the date(s) you received the income.
+In order to report the amount of the pension to HMRC, you will need to convert it into GBP (pound sterling).
+Where you need to convert an overseas pension received into GBP, strictly speaking you should use the spot exchange rates on the date(s) you received the income.
 However, you can use HMRC’s published exchange rates if the income is received throughout the tax year and there are no fluctuations in the amount paid.
-For example, for the 2021/22 UK tax year you should use the exchange rates published for the year to 31 March 2022.
+For example, for the 2023/24 UK tax year you should use the exchange rates published for the year to 31 March 2024.

 Note that if you have the overseas pension paid into a bank account which is denominated in pound sterling (in the UK, for example), then you cannot necessarily take the total of the amounts credited into the account as the amount to report.
 This is because your bank may charge you fees or commission, which are not deductible for tax purposes, before crediting the pension payments.
 It is best to follow the instructions above, so that you do not under-report the taxable amount to HMRC.

 If you have a source of income in the UK from which you have tax deducted under PAYE, you may be able to arrange for HMRC to deduct the tax due on the overseas pension by adjusting your tax code (like how tax is sometimes collected on UK state pensions).
-This may mean that you can avoid having to file a UK Self Assessment tax return, if you do not otherwise meet any of the criteria to file one.
-For more information, see How is tax collected from my state pension?.
+This may mean that you can avoid having to file a UK self assessment tax return, if you do not otherwise meet any of the criteria to file one.
+For more information, see How tax is collected on the state pension.

 You should also check the position in the overseas country to determine whether the pension is reportable or otherwise affects your tax position in that country, even if it is exempt in that country under a double taxation agreement.